 I make sure to include a call-to-action at the end of my blog post.

-I invite the reader to become an email subscriber and give a freebie.
+You can ask your reader a question or invite the reader to become an email subscriber and give a freebie.

 Before hitting publish, I proofread the blog post a couple of times and preview the post to see how it will look like.